DyXel/Multirole/README.md

   * `scriptProvider`: `Service::ScriptProvider` settings, the service that loads and provides card scripts to each room:

-    * `observedRepos`: Array of repositories' name where script files will be fetched from.
+    * `observedRepos`: Array of repositories' names where script files will be fetched from.

     * `fileRegex`: Regular expression that will match or discard files to load.